 Planning a trip?
 Message a travel bot for flights and hotel recommendations, to rent a car, and more.
 As easy as that.

-More and more travel agencies and companies have begun providing automated customer service on their website or through a messaging platform such as Facebook Messenger to assist with booking of their travel.
+More and more companies use software for travel agencies to automate customer service on their websites or through a messaging platform such as Facebook Messenger to assist with booking of their travel.

 Skyscanner has created a really good experience for users to find flights and make bookings.
 Sending a Facebook Messenger message to Skyscanner will subscribe you to its messenger bot.
 Chat with the bot, and it will help you search for flights.
 In addition to giving you the ability to type a destination, departure airport, and dates to search for flights, it also gives you ideas on the cheapest destinations from your nearest airport.

 The bot for Skype offers users the chance to search for flights, either individually or as part of a group, returning live prices and route options within Skype, before providing a link where users can go to complete the booking for their trip.

 As David Low, the Head of Bots and Conversational Search of Skyscanner stated said: “Chatbots offer something truly revolutionary by bringing travel search within the very platforms.
 Users are already interacting with on a frequent basis.“.

 Claire is a virtual travel assistant powered by A.I., created by the startup 30SecondsToFly.
 It, or shall we say ‘she’, is all about business travel.
 The “bot” side of Claire is a virtual travel assistant who will communicate with travelers, helping them book policy-compliant travel within just minutes.
 Let your employees configure their own travel assistant.
 When they book, Claire applies your travel policies and reports analytics to you.
 Concerned about the duty of care?
 Claire knows where travelers are at all times.

 Josh Bocanegra, CEO of PersonaBots, once said that chatbots are a good way to get people excited about a franchise.
 This is 100% right.
 People are getting so enthusiastic when they feel that they create a personal and direct relationship with a celebrity or a persona.

 The following examples demonstrate how cool branded bots can be in this industry!